 It appeared to be rush hour when I transferred to the #8 bus.
 The traffic was thick and the bus was packed with commuters.
 With every stop we got a little more squished.
 This made it difficult to see out the window to look for my stop.
 The drivers do not announce when you approach a stop so you must pay attention and know when to get off.
 When I spied a sign for the Biker Bar, I tried to make my way up to the door with my luggage to get out.
 For a moment, I panicked that I would not get off in time but I finally made it out.
 If it was a cartoon, I would have made a loud pop as I squeezed my way out the door.
 At that moment, it dawned on me that it only took 50 minutes to fly from the other side of the country but it took over an hour to go about 3 miles on this bus.
 I still wouldn't have done it any other way.

 As the #8 drove away, I took in the incredible view.
 We were high up in the hills overlooking the Old Town.
 With a bit further to go, I continued climbing up the path, dragging my luggage behind me.
 Finally, I arrived at my bed and breakfast where the owner, Dijana and her 2 year old son Marko were waiting to greet me.
 She showed me to my room which she had upgraded (for free) so I could have a better view.
 Holy cow, it was fantastic!
 My breathing was still heavy and my heart was still pounding from the walk uphill but I hardly noticed.
 Staring out the window, I thought this must be the best view in all of the city.
 Dijana asked me if I wanted coffee.
 I should have known that it was really a rhetorical question.
 No one refuses coffee in Croatia, except me apparently.
 "No coffee??" she asked incredulously.
 Silly me, for a moment I forgot where I was.
 Of course, I'll have coffee.
 And of course, it was Turkish.
 She returned with a lovely tray of coffee, sugar, milk and chocolate.
-When she wasn't looking, I poured the entire container of milk into the coffee, careful not to stir up the coffee grounds at the bottom of the cup.
+When she wasn't looking, I poured the entire container of milk into the coffee, careful not to stir up the coffee grounds from the bottom of the cup.

 Dijana provided me with a map and told me the important places to see and recommended good restaurants.
 After she left, I put my running shoes on and traveled down the 340 limestone steps to the Ploče Gate of Old Town.
 I've lived in Europe twice now, visited a lot of places and seen a lot of amazing sights but I wasn't prepared for what happened next.
 When I passed through the fortress walls into the main square I became overwhelmed with emotion.
 With my hand over my mouth, I tried to hold back tears.
 Every single thing my eyes landed on was amazing.
 Not knowing what to look at first, my head kept spinning around.
 The Church of St. Blaise, The Dubrovnik Cathedral, Gothic architecture, hundreds of coffee drinkers lining the Stradun were all competing for my attention.